 The superhero genre is still thriving despite many saying that it would not last.
 The way that it is doing that is by constantly changing and adapting to the times.
 Many clamored for more female superhero leads.
 There were ones here and there but they all had the misfortune of being bad to terrible.
 Now with the success of Wonder Woman on the big screen and shows such as Marvel’s Jessica Jones and Supergirl on television, it is a great time for female heroes to strike.
 Black Canary can be the next big female superhero to hit the mainstream.

-Black Canary has had a long in the pages of DC Comics since her introduction.
+Black Canary has had a long history in the pages of DC Comics since her introduction.
 She has been a star, a co-star with Green Arrow, a member of the Justice League and so on.
 With a resume like that in comics, you can put her in many different roles, but you need the right actress to bring her to life.

 Here are 10 actresses who could play Black Canary in the DC Extended Universe.
 Hit Next to get started!